UPDATE: ANZ will officially acquire Suncorp Bank on 31 July, 2024.

-ANZ's bid to takeover Queensland-based Suncorp Bank has been on the table for nearly two years now, hampered by a now-overturned denial from the competition watchdog.
+ANZ's bid to takeover Queensland-based Suncorp Bank has been on the table for around two years, hampered by a now-overturned denial from the competition watchdog.

-After being granted the tick of approval from the treasurer on Friday morning and permission under Australian competition law earlier this year, the merger is hinged only on amendments to Queensland legislation.
+After being granted the tick of approval from the treasurer in late June and permission under Australian competition law earlier this year, the merger only hinged on amendments to Queensland legislation.

-Changes to the state legislation passed the Queensland Parliament earlier this month and are set to come into play shortly.
+Changes to the state legislation passed the Queensland Parliament last month and have now been proclaimed.

 The Suncorp Bank brand is expected to live on post-merger, with ANZ previously stating it had licenced the brand for five to seven years.